veritrans/vtweb-opencart/system/library/veritrans/README.md

 ### Forcing sanitization

-If you don't want to sanitize the parameters above yourself based on rules [here](http://docs.veritrans.co.id/vtweb/api.html) and [here](http://docs.veritrans.co.id/vtdirect/integrating_vtdirect.html), it is HIGHLY recommended to turn on the auto-sanitization feature.
+If you don't want to sanitize the parameters above yourself based on rules [here](http://docs.veritrans.co.id/vtweb/api.html) and [here](http://docs.veritrans.co.id/vtdirect/integrating_vtdirect.html), it is HIGHLY recommended to turn on the auto-sanitization feature to avoid headache and keep the Veritrans server happy :smile:

 ```php
 $veritrans->force_sanitization = TRUE; // defaults to FALSE
 ```

+It will:

+1. Trim the strings whose length exceed the maximum length.

+2. Take out all blacklisted characters from the parameters.

+3. Convert all prices to integer format.

+4. Convert country code to ISO 3166-1 alpha-3 format.

 ## Step 2: Using the API